RishabhDev42/SSPMControlScraper/HTMLScraper/README.md

 In n8n, click Execute on the workflow.

+Once the workflow is running, the webpage will open.
+If during the scraping, anything opens that can be closed manually (by clicking an X), then that might improve the performance of the scraping.
+Any other window that opens, will automatically close.

 Output HTML is saved to target/output.html; logs → target/mvn.log.

 ### 8) Open google sheets